unionai-oss/pandera/docs/source/schema_inference.rst

 * :py:func:`SeriesSchema.set_checks`

-The section below describes two alternative workflows for persisting and modifying an inferred schema.
+The section below describes two workflows for persisting and modifying an inferred schema.

 Schema Persistence
 ------------------